tgonda-discovery/k8s-helm-chart/README.md

  - Helm is installed and functional

 ### Helm
 We have included some convience scripts for installing helm into a raw GKE cluster.
+Please see the scripts directory.

 If your cluster already has helm installed, you  only need to install the helm cli on your computer.